Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Introduction

 In this finding paper, we demonstrated the potential of AI algorithms to detect health insurance types from chest X-ray images.
 The lower performance of AI model in Chest X-ray disease diagnosis \cite{chexclusion} for low income patients with public insurance and the underdiagnosis bias against those patients has been documented in \cite{seyyed2021underdiagnosis,chexclusion,bahre2025underdiagnosis}, necessitating further investigation to validate the presence of health insurance information within chest X-ray images.
-Therefore, our contribution is as below: \begin{enumerate} \item To the best of our knowledge, this is the first in-depth analysis that reveals that deep vision models (DenseNet \cite{densenet}, SwinTransformer \cite{swin}, MedMamba \cite{medmamba}) can predict health insurance types from normal chest X-ray images (without thoracic diseases) in the MIMIC-CXR-JPG and CheXpert dataset.
-This suggests that chest X-rays (CXRs) contain latent socioeconomic information about patients that AI models can potentially leverage. \item We localized health insurance type information in chest X-ray images and demonstrated that there is likely more information in the upper two-third part of a chest X-ray. \item From close analysis between health insurance types and other demographic features (e.g. age, race, sex), we found that these common demographic features do not act as an essential mediator in our insurance type prediction task, which indicates that the deep vision models directly detect insurance type signals from chest X-ray images. \end{enumerate}
+Therefore, our contribution is as below: \begin{enumerate} \item To the best of our knowledge, this is the first in-depth analysis that reveals that deep vision models (DenseNet121 \cite{densenet}, SwinV2-T \cite{swin}, MedMamba \cite{medmamba}) can predict health insurance types from normal chest X-ray images (without thoracic diseases) in the MIMIC-CXR-JPG and CheXpert dataset.
+This suggests that chest X-rays (CXRs) contain latent socioeconomic information about patients that AI models can potentially leverage. \item We demonstrated that these information distributed diffusely rather than localized and there is likely more information in the upper two-third part of a chest X-ray. \item From close analysis between health insurance types and other demographic features (e.g. age, race, sex), we found that these common demographic features do not act as an essential mediator in our insurance type prediction task, which indicates that the deep vision models directly detect insurance type signals from chest X-ray images. \end{enumerate}